Dnullet/Funny_Practice_Site/README.md

 # Funny_Practice_Site
-A site I'm making to practice HTML and CSS with funny and stupid comments and links.
+A website/collection of pages I'm making just for fun to practice HTML and CSS.
+Content will be irrelevant, but it will likely be stuff that makes my friends and I laugh.